HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: Experiments

-For the generative model training, we use StyleGAN2 implementation with all augmentations turned off (since they wouldn't yield valid UV maps in our case), 8 mapping network layers and a high gradient penalty of 4.0.
+\textbf{Generative modeling.} As the 2D generative model, we choose StyleGAN2-ADA~\cite{stylegan2-ada} with all augmentations turned off (since they wouldn't yield valid UV maps in our case) and 8 mapping network layers.
+To stablize the GAN training, we utilize a high gradient penalty of 4.0 for the discriminator.
 The learning rates are $2 \cdot 10^{-3}$ for the generator and $1 \cdot 10^{-3}$ for the discriminator.
-We train it for 72K steps with the batch size of 8 and the resolution of the UV maps of $256 \times 256$.
+We train it for 95K steps with the batch size of 8 and $256 \times 256$ image resolution.